Azure/azure-signalr/docs/tsg.md

 * [ASP.NET C# Client](../samples/AspNet.ChatSample/AspNet.ChatSample.CSharpClient/Program.cs#L78)

 * [ASP.NET JavaScript Client](../samples/AspNet.ChatSample/AspNet.ChatSample.JavaScriptClient/wwwroot/index.html#L71)

+<a name="random_404_returned_for_client_requests"></a>
+## 404 returned for client requests

+For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establishes the real connection to Azure SignalR service.

+### Troubleshooting Guide
+1. Following [How to view outgoing requests](#view_request) to get the request from the client to the service.
+1. Check the URL of the request when 404 occurs.
+If the URL is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
+When using Azure SignalR, the client receives redirect URL when it first negotiates with the app server.
+The client should **NOT** skip negotiation when using Azure SignalR.
+1. Another 404 can happen when the connect request is handled more than **5** seconds after `/negotiate` is called.
+Check the timestamp of the client request, and open an issue to us if the request to the service has a very slow response.

+<a name="429_too_many_requests"></a>
+## 429(Too Many Requests) returned for client requests

+For **Free** instances, there are 2 dimensions of limits, either can cause 429.

+1. **Concurrent** connection count <= 20
+2. **Total** message count sent per day <= 20K (refreshed every day at 12:00am UTC time).

+There is no message limit for **Standard** tiers.

+Check [Here](https://azure.microsoft.com/en-us/pricing/details/signalr-service/) for pricing detail.
+Check [Here](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-concept-messages-and-connections) for how messages and connections are calculated.

 <a name="500_error_when_negotiate"></a>
 ## 500 Error when negotiate: Azure SignalR Service is not connected yet, please try again later.